 Meeting Info: 3rd Wednesday, 7:00 PM

-California Bonsai Society meets on the third Wednesday of the month at 7 pm.
-We meet at the Ken Nakaoka Community Center, 1670 W 162nd St., Gardena CA. Visitors are welcome to attend our club meetings and events.
+California Bonsai Society meets on the third Wednesday of the month at 7 pm at the Gardena Valley Japanese Cultural Institute (GVJCI), 1964 W 162nd St, Gardena 90247.
+Visitors are welcome to attend our club meetings and events.